facebook/react-native-website/docs/headless-js-android.md

 ## Example Usage

-Service can be started from Java API.
-First you need to decide when the service should be started and implement your solution accordingly.
+Work or Service can be started from Java API.
+First you need to decide when the work or service should be started and implement your solution accordingly.
 Here is an example that reacts to network connection change.

 Following lines shows part of Android manifest file for registering broadcast receiver.